AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 ### V. Monetization & Optimization

 #### 20. Ad Placement Scheduling
-<p class="justified">We model ad slots as edges in a flow network: Ford-Fulkerson max-flow finds the optimal allocation of ad segments across videos and user cohorts—balancing revenue with viewer experience.</p>
+<p class="justified">We model ad slots as edges in a flow network: Ford-Fulkerson max-flow finds the optimal allocation of ad segments across videos and user cohorts, balancing revenue with viewer experience.</p>
 **Design Technique / Algorithm:** Ford-Fulkerson Algorithm<br>
 <a href="./20.html" class="button">More ▶️</a>

 #### 21. Real-Time Ad Auction
 <p class="justified">For each slot, advertisers bid in a Vickrey (second-price) auction.
-Our microservices MVC pipeline adjudicates bids in parallel, picking the winner and charging the runner-up price—optimizing fairness and RPM.</p>
+Our MVC pipeline judges bids in parallel, picking the winner and charging the runner-up price, optimizing fairness and RPM.</p>
 **Design Technique / Algorithm:** Vickrey Auction + MVC Architecture<br>
 <a href="./21.html" class="button">More ▶️</a>

 #### 22. Dynamic Ad Sequencing
-<p class="justified">For long-form content, dynamic programming schedules multiple ads—maximizing total revenue while capping insertions so as not to exceed viewer tolerance thresholds.</p>
+<p class="justified">For long-form content, dynamic programming schedules multiple ads maximizing total revenue while capping insertions so as not to exceed viewer tolerance thresholds.</p>
 **Design Technique / Algorithm:** Dynamic Programming<br>
 <a href="./22.html" class="button">More ▶️</a>